This bachelor degree program requires a minimum of 124 credits.

 The Human Development and Human Services major will introduce you to the theories and concepts to prepare you to work in non-profit work, after-school programs, and community based organizations, as guidance counselors or other non-public school teaching roles.

-Human Development and Human Services majors, like all other Merrimack College students, take additional courses that fulfill liberal studies core requirements, as well as complete a field experience during their junior or senior year.
+Human Development and Human Services majors, like all other Merrimack College students, take additional courses that fulfill liberal studies core requirements.
+Interested students are encouraged to visit the website and speak to their advisor for the most updated information.